A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Acknowledgement

 \section{Acknowledgement}

 This work received support from SandGold AI Research under the Auto-PINN Research program.
-G. Z wants to thank Prof. Nianyu Yi, Dr. Yanxia Qian, and Dr. Tianhao Ni for their valuable discussions and the reference solution from high-precision technology-based adaptive finite element methods.
 Ieng Tak Leong is supported by the Science and Technology Development Fund, Macau SAR (File no. 0132/2020/A3).
 Reviewers and editors' comments on improving this study and manuscript will be highly appreciated.
 High-Performance Computing resources were provided by SandGold AI Research.

 \begin{appendices}

 In this section, we list out several fundamental yet important results in the area of PDE and functional analysis.
 First and foremost, we aim to provide a comprehensive overview of the notations employed in this paper.